oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/create-project/create-project.md

 ## Introduction

-This lab walks you through the steps to create a Project to hold all the relevant Integration and Robot assets, such as connections and flows.
+This lab walks you through the steps to create a project to hold all relevant integration and robot assets, such as connections and flows.

 Estimated Lab Time: 5 minutes

 ### About Projects

-Projects are the hubs of all your automation work and the place to go when you want to design automation solutions, including integrations and robots.
-Each project can focus on a specific business objective, where select users are given access to project assets.
-Users who are on different teams and who have different skill-sets can collaborate on designated projects to meet their team objectives.
+Projects are the hubs of your automation work and the place to design automation solutions, including integrations and robots.
+Each project can focus on a specific business objective, and selected users can be given access to project assets.
+Users from different teams and with different skill sets can collaborate on designated projects to meet their objectives.

-Projects provide convenient deployment and unified observability, allowing pre-defined teams to work together to build, deploy, and monitor integrations and robots.
+Projects provide convenient deployment and unified observability, allowing predefined teams to work together to build, deploy, and monitor integrations and robots.

 ### Objectives

 In this lab, you will:

-- Create a project to hold the integration and robot assets
+- Create a project to hold the integration and robot assets.

 ### Prerequisites

 This lab assumes you have:

-- Completed the Oracle Integration provisioning lab
+- Completed the Oracle Integration provisioning lab.

 ## Task 1: Create a Project

-1. In the left Navigation pane, click **Projects**.
+1. In the left navigation pane, click **Projects**.

 2. Click **Add**.

-3. Select **Create**
+3. Select **Create**.

     ![Click Create](./images/create-project_add.png " ")